IEEE 802.1ad

-IEEE 802.1ad is an Ethernet networking standard.
-It is as an amendment to IEEE standard IEEE 802.1Q-1998 and was incorporated into the base 802.1Q standard in 2011.
-The technique specified by the standard is known as provider bridging and stacked VLANs and informally as QinQ.
+IEEE 802.1ad is an amendment to the IEEE 802.1Q-1998 networking standard which adds support for provider bridges.
+It was incorporated into the base 802.1Q standard in 2011.
+The technique specified by the standard is known informally as stacked VLANs or QinQ.

 The original 802.1Q specification allows a single virtual local area network (VLAN) header to be inserted into an Ethernet frame.
-QinQ allows multiple VLAN tags to be inserted into a single frame, an essential capability for implementing Metro Ethernet.
+QinQ allows multiple VLAN tags to be inserted into a single frame, an essential capability for implementing metro Ethernet.

 In a multiple-VLAN-header context, out of convenience, the term VLAN tag or just tag for short is often used in place of 802.1Q VLAN header.
 QinQ allows multiple VLAN tags in an Ethernet frame; together these tags constitute a tag stack.
-When used in the context of an Ethernet frame, a QinQ frame is a frame that has two VLAN 802.1Q headers (double-tagged).
+When used in the context of an Ethernet frame, a QinQ frame is a frame that has two VLAN 802.1Q headers (i.e. it is double-tagged).

 Background

 802.1ad specifies architecture and bridge protocols to provide separate instances of the medium access control (MAC) services to multiple independent users of a bridged local area network in a manner that does not require cooperation among the users and requires a minimum amount of cooperation between the users and the provider of the MAC service.

 The idea is to provide, for example, the possibility for customers to run their own VLANs inside a service provider's provided VLAN.
-This way the service provider can just configure one VLAN for the customer and customer can then treat that VLAN as if it were a trunk.
+This way the service provider can just configure one VLAN for the customer and the customer can then treat that VLAN as if it were a trunk.

 IEEE 802.1ad was created for the following reasons: